Issaquah Food & Clothing Bank

 - Issaquah Food & Clothing Bank recipient

-Your support during GiveBIG will help us cover funding cuts to serve every individual and every family who comes to us seeking help to get their basic needs met.
+Your support during GiveBIG will help us serve every individual and every family who comes to us seeking help to get their basic needs met.
 Thank you for being a vital part of their journey to stability!

-Thank you for helping us reach our $60,000 goal to provide a
+Thank you for helping us reach our $70,000 goal to provide

 in need of these critical resources!

-Thanks to a generous $30,000 match from three private donors,
+Thanks to a generous match from a private donor,

 Organization Data